facebookresearch/Clinical-Trial-Parser/README.md

 ### Quality

 The quality of the parser is measured by randomly sampling eligibility criteria from recruiting trials.
-The CFG model is estimated to parse ordinal and numerical requirements with the precision of ≥ 90% and recall ≥ 85%.
+The CFG model is estimated to parse ordinal and numerical requirements with the precision of ≥ 90% and recall ≥ 85% per implemented variable.
 The IE model is estimated to parse nominal requirements with the precision of approximately 44% for heart-condition related criteria.
 Although the precision of NER is estimated to be ~ 88%, the grounding of extracted entity mentions to medical concepts lowers the IE quality, because the differences between the eligibility criteria and the [Medical Subject Headings](https://www.nlm.nih.gov/mesh/meshhome.html) (MeSH) vocabulary lead to imperfect NEL and because criteria are sometimes written ambiguously.
 The extracted concepts are grounded to about 6K medical variables.

 ## Requirements

 This library works with Mac OS X or Linux.
+The [developer guide](doc/developer_guide.md) describes how to set up the project and prepare the resources.

 - The CFG parser module requires [Go 1.11](https://golang.org/dl/) or higher